Head of Studies, Professor Tõnu Kaljuste

-Both choral and orchestral conducting are taught in the Conducting Department at EAMT.
-During the course of studies, students are introduced to both music history and scores of works that are important in the Estonian and global context.
+Both choral and orchestral conducting are taught as part of conducting studies at EAMT.
+During the course of their studies, students are introduced to both music history and scores of works that are important in the Estonian and global context.

-The EAMT Symphony Orchestra, the EAMT Sinfonietta and the EAMT Choir work in collaboration with the Conducting Department.
+The EAMT Symphony Orchestra, EAMT Sinfonietta and EAMT Choir work in collaboration with the conducting studies.